 - Turn the key clockwise to TEST (yellow dot).
-Make certain the parking brake alarm is working. - Let go of the key and it will return to ON (green dot). - Turn key counterclockwise to OFF (red dot) to shut the truck off.
+Make certain the display is working. - Let go of the key and it will return to ON (green dot). - Turn key counterclockwise to OFF (red dot) to shut the truck off.
 Always turn key to OFF when leaving truck.